Julian Cope: 1997–2006: Assorted solo and collaborative work; Citizen Cain'd, Rome Wasn't Burned in a Day, plus Brain Donor, L.A.M.F. and more Rite recordings

-2007–present: Black Sheep and beyond
+2007–2015: You Gotta Problem With Me, Black Sheep, Psychedelic Revolution, Revolutionary Suicide and beyond

 Cope's 2007 album, You Gotta Problem With Me, was something of a return to his early solo material: more post-punk styled, and featuring swathes of Mellotron and orchestral percussion.
 Conceptually, it continued his attacks on religion, bigotry, corporate greed and environmental destruction.
 As with Citizen Cain'd, Cope divided the fifty-six minutes of material across two CDs and also included lavish packaging including printed poems.

 You Gotta Problem With Me was followed by 2008's Black Sheep, which Cope described as "a musical exploration of what it is to be an outsider in modern Western Culture" and which featured his most outrightly anarchic pronouncements to date.
 Dominated by Mellotron, hand drums and acoustic guitars, the album also featured Doggen and McGrail plus new recruits Michael O'Sullivan and Ady "Acoustika" Fletcher.
-In November 2008, Cope released the Preaching Revolution EP, mingling acoustic protest songs with rockabilly pieces: along with material from the unreleased Diggers, Ranters, Levellers EP, these songs would be reissued on Cope's limited-edition Cope solo album, The Unruly Imagination.
+In November 2008, Cope released the Preaching Revolution EP, mingling acoustic protest songs with rockabilly pieces.
+These songs would be reissued on the limited-edition Cope solo album, The Unruly Imagination (along with material from the unreleased Diggers, Ranters, Levellers EP).

 Cope, McGrail, O'Sullivan, and Acoustika went on to form a new ten-piece Cope side project (also called Black Sheep) which included new cohorts such as drummer Antony "Antronhy" Hodgkinson, "Fat Paul" Horlick and former Universal Panzies leader Christophe F. To date, Black Sheep has generated two further albums, both released in 2009 – Kiss My Sweet Apocalypse and Black Sheep at the BBC.
-2009 also saw the release of a fourth Brain Donor album (Wasted Fuzz Excessive) and a live Queen Elizabeth album Hall, recorded in 2000.
+2009 also saw the release of a fourth Brain Donor album (Wasted Fuzz Excessive) and a live Queen Elizabeth album Hall, originally recorded in 2000.